kayode-gif/Sorting-Algorithms-Visualizer/README.md

 Introducing My Sorting Visualiser!
 I built this web application to practice my recent learns of javascript and also revise implementing sorting algorithms from scratch.
 I included popular and unpopular ones to see how various sorting algorithms behave when visualised.

-NOTE: This was done before knowledge of React and how classes operate in Javascript.
+NOTE: This was done before knowledge of React (hencw why in vanilla JS).

 These are the implemented algorithms below: